South Oxfordshire

 South Oxfordshire is a local government district in the ceremonial county of Oxfordshire, England.
 Its council is temporarily based outside the district at Abingdon-on-Thames pending a planned move to Didcot, the district's largest town.
 The areas located south of the River Thames are within the historic county of Berkshire.

 History

+Establishment

 The district was formed on 1 April 1974, under the Local Government Act 1972, covering the area of six former districts, which were abolished at the same time: